One of the easiest cities to travel hack is Las Vegas. Travel hacking Las Vegas…

 So you don’t leave any miles (pun intended), points, or cash back behind, here are the best credit cards to use for a road trip.

-One of the best cards for a road trip is the Chase Sapphire Preferred.
-You earn 2 points for every dollar you spend on dining and travel: airline tickets, hotels, and rental cars.
+One of the best cards for a road trip is the Chase Sapphire Preferred® Card.
+You earn a $50 yearly hotel credit on rooms booked through the Chase travel portal, 5 points for every dollar you spend on travel booked through the Chase portal: airline tickets, hotels, and rental cars.
+You earn 3 points for every dollar spent on dining and 2 points per dollar spent on travel booked directly with the airlines, hotels, and rental car companies.
 If you use this card you’ll earn lots of points on a road trip.

 This is a great card if you’re getting started earning travel rewards.
 The annual fee of $95 is reasonable.
 The only downside, you won’t earn points for gas purchases.

-Pro-tip: Here’s how to earn points for gas purchases with the Chase Sapphire Preferred.
+Pro-tip: Here’s how to earn points for gas purchases with the Chase Sapphire Preferred® Card.

 Prepay your fuel on your rental car for your road trip and you’ll earn points for gas.
 You may end up paying more for gas but you’ll earn 2 points per $1 spent instead of only one.